MolecularAI/GraphINVENT/README.md

 it is better if this is calculated beforehand.
 We have provided a script in *tools/*, called *get_max_n_nodes.py* that can do this for you.

+## Tutorials
+For detailed guides on how to use GraphINVENT, see *tutorials/*.

 ## Contributors
 [@rociomer](https://www.github.com/rociomer)